itu-tid/lecture-notes/Lectures/12-APIs, REST,  Cloud Functions. ACL with Parse.md

 - writing
 - even more specific column level permissions

+Image below shows the Parse UI for setting Class-level permissions.
 ![](images/class-level-permissions-in-parse.png)

 So for your applications, you would very likely not want non-authenticated users to access your tables.